The 27 virtual patient cases in Aquifer Geriatrics provide the AGS National Online Curriculum for medical and health professions students.

 Aquifer Geriatrics helps students learn the principles of geriatric medicine and integrate these principles into the care of their patients.
 With a range of cases spanning many specialties, the content stands alone as an educational tool or enriches an existing curriculum.

-As life spans increase, it becomes even more vitally important to understand the kind of health care our patients need as they age.
-It’s critical for health care providers to understand the unique health circumstances and preferences that come with aging so they can work in collaboration with one another—a critical asset since more than half of older Americans are managing two or more chronic conditions.
+As life spans increase, it becomes even more vital to understand the kind of health care our patients need as they age.
+It’s critical for healthcare providers to understand the unique health circumstances and preferences that come with aging so they can work in collaboration with one another—especially important given that more than half of older Americans are managing two or more chronic conditions.

 Publications

-A recent article in the Journal of the American Geriatrics Society (JAGS), “Introducing Aquifer Geriatrics, the American Geriatrics Society National Online Curriculum”, discusses the development of this course, highlights best practices to incorporate cases in a variety of teaching settings, and describe teaching methods that utilize the curriculum to create a robust experience for learners.
+In the Journal of the American Geriatrics Society (JAGS), “Introducing Aquifer Geriatrics, the American Geriatrics Society National Online Curriculum”, discusses the development of this course, highlights best practices to incorporate cases in a variety of teaching settings, and describes teaching methods that utilize the curriculum to create a robust experience for learners.

 An accompanying editorial also published in JAGS states that Aquifer Geriatrics is “helping to fill the gap that is left by the shortage of geriatrics educators” and prepares the field to “play the long game,” thanks to innovative solutions to education.

-Our cases were developed through a collaborative effort with authors from 35 different institutions.
+Our cases were developed collaboratively with authors from 35 different institutions.
 Topics covered include medication management, dementia, osteoarthritis, pain management, hospitalization, and many more.

 The Aquifer Geriatrics cases have been mapped to the AAMC/JAHF Minimum Geriatrics Competencies for Medical Students.